top of page

 • Where in your organization is accountability being assigned without being clearly defined?

-• Which roles seem to have a short shelf life, and what might that reveal about the structure around them?
+• Which roles seem to have a pattern of short tenure — and what might that reveal about the structure around them?

 • Are leaders expected to simply accept responsibility, or are they supported in defining it?

-• What might change if ownership was shaped collaboratively instead of handed down?
+• What would change if ownership was shaped collaboratively rather than handed down?

 Wrapping Up: Accountability Is a Leadership Design Decision